 Carbon fiber-reinforced plastics are a new type of composite material.

-This material uses carbon fiber or carbon fiber fabric as the reinforcement, and resin, ceramic, metal, cement, or rubber as the matrix.
+This material uses carbon fiber as the reinforcement and polymer resin as the matrix.

-Among many lightweight materials, carbon fiber-reinforced composite materials are with high specific strength, specific rigidity, high degree of lightweight, and are widely used in aerospace and military products.
+Among many lightweight materials, carbon fiber-reinforced composite materials are highly strong and rigid, lightweight, and are widely used in aerospace and military products.

 Major automobile companies are paying attention to this material.

-The carbon fiber-reinforced composite materials’ excellent mechanical properties, thermophysical properties, and thermal ablation properties make it widely used in nuclear reactors, solid rocket nozzles, heat exchangers and retrorocket’s nozzle throat, long-range missile nose;
+The carbon fiber reinforced composite materials’ excellent mechanical properties, thermophysical properties, and thermal ablation properties make it widely used in:

-Secondly, carbon fiber reinforced composite materials can be used as raw materials in the electronic and electrical industry, it is usually used in the production of PCB;
+Secondly, carbon fiber reinforced composite materials can be used as raw materials in the electronic industry, it is usually used in PCB production;

 And it is also used as raw materials for artificial heart valve occluder in the medical industry.

-The characteristics of CFRP are mainly reflected in 3 aspects: mechanical properties, thermophysical properties, and thermal ablation properties.
+The CFRP properties are mainly reflected in 3 aspects:

-It is the lightest among structural materials that withstand high temperatures;
+CFRP density is just about 1.7g/cm3, it is the lightest among structural materials that withstand high temperature.

 When the temperature reaches 2200℃, it can still maintain the same strength as room temperature;